kellywu3/Basic-Graph-Algorithm-Animations/README.md

     mark starting_node as visited

     while queue not empty {
-        set path to the first entry in queue let current_node be the last node in path
+        pop queue and set path to the first entry in queue let current_node be the last node in path

-        if current_node is destination node {
-            return path
-        }

         for neighbors neighbor_node of current_node in graph {